 Working or playing outside requires a camera as tough as you are.
 Especially in a work environment, where you’re not there for fun and need to capture images as part of the daily routine, you want a camera that will deliver consistently.
 There are a number of options for capturing GPS photos these days, not the least of which is simply using your cell phone.
 However, not all cell phones actually have GPS yet (I know, crazy) and there are a number of problems with using your phone as a standard work camera; namely battery life, waterproof-ness and drop sensitivity (or lack thereof) and easy to use controls for those cold or wet days where you may be wearing gloves.
-It’s still best to have a solid Point and Shoot GPS Camera with you on the job.
+It’s a great idea to have the Best Point and Shoot GPS Camera with you on the job.

 The Nikon Coolpix W300 Shock & Waterproof GPS Digital Camera is arguably the best point and shoot GPS camera for serious outdoor enthusiasts and professionals.
 Read on for some of the best features that make the Nikon Coolpix W300 the best choice for a rugged GPS field camera.

 Nikon Coolpix W300 is the Best Point and Shoot GPS Camera